 Sustainable-Organic-Fair-Affordable Sports Clothes Made in Germany

-… That’s fashion by Instinct Sportswear.
+… That’s fashion by difference between ativan and xanax.
 A young family startup by Nina and Micha.

 I met the two founders at a Kite Surf Masters event in Sankt Peter Ording (Germany) and learned more about their mission and vision.

 Turns out, the two are not only sustainable fashion designers, they are also yoga instructors and owners of the Yoga studio “Black Label Yoga” in Gladbeck (Germany) where you can buy their fashion and yogilate in them right away 🙂

 Two of the most important things for the two Instinct Sportswear designers is comfort and fun during the yoga practice or/and workout.
 Sports clothes need to be comfortable and it should feel good to wear them, according to Micha.

 Their tops, T-Shirts, pants and hoodies are available in their online store from size Small to Large at affordable prices and in different colors, usually either “peach,” “aqua,” or “night black.”

 So, I became curious … and lucky me, I got the opportunity to try their yoga pants and tank top to test it and see it for myself.

 And YES!
 I have tried many different yoga pants from different brands so far, but this one is one of the most comfy ones.
 The look and feel convinced me right away, but when I tried it on, I knew I liked it a lot.